GDPR: What Is It and How It May Impact Ecommerce Stores in EU and Outside

-The EU General Data Protection Regulation (GDPR) thing with complicated requirements, expensive implementation and huge fines for non-compliance have thrown many eCommerce businesses into panic since it was announced.
+The EU General Data Protection Regulation (GDPR) law with complicated requirements, expensive implementation and huge fines for non-compliance have thrown many eCommerce businesses into panic since it was announced.

-Starting from May 25, 2018, the regulation will affect how the processors and controllers collect, use, store and maintain personal data of the EU citizens.
+Starting from May 25, 2018, the GDPR law may affect how the processors and controllers collect, use, store and maintain personal data of the EU citizens.
 However, many businesses are not ready yet.

 Are you also among those who ignore the GDPR requirements?